With the 4th of July coming up, I felt it was my duty to take one of my old favorite ridiculously easy recipes and make it much more complicated.

 - 1 pound navy beans

 - 2 cloves garlic minced

 - 1/4 cup maple syrup

-- 1 tablespoon soy sauce (or gluten-free substitute)
+- 1 tablespoon soy sauce (or gluten-free substitute such as coconut aminos)

 - 1 teaspoon dry mustard